Weichwarenprojekt-Students/granalyzer/README.md

 * Create a new directory “granalyzer” with this docker-compose.yml.
     * You need to specify the ports you want to expose from the container.
       "127.0.0.1:8080:3000" means, that port 3000 of the backend is exposed to port 8080 on localhost.
-This means, that granalyzer is not reachable from outside of the machine.
+This means, that granalyzer is not reachable from outside the machine.

       If you want to serve granalyzer publicly on your machine, you can remove 127.0.0.1 from the port definition.
     * If you are using a Neo4j Database not hosted by the docker-compose file shown above, we trust you to define the